Research Protections Policies

 Appeals will be heard by the IRE; however, by federal policy, the IRE has final authority and DURC determinations cannot be overruled by any administrator at the University.

 In addition, any activities associated with the agents and toxins identified in this policy must also comply with Federal Export Control Regulations.
-Consequently, the DURC review would also need to be supplemented with an export compliance review if the research involved any potential export controlled activities, such as foreign sponsorship, foreign collaborations and/or international travel.
+Consequently, the DURC review would also need to be supplemented with an export compliance review.
 More information about Penn State Export Compliance policies and procedures is available at export.psu.edu.

 For questions, additional detail, or to request changes to this policy, please contact the Office of the Associate Vice President for Research, Director of the Office for Research Protections.